KazanovLab/RNAsselem/README.md

 |Multifurcation_loops|62|28.97|24.0|19.04|1796|
 |Stems|535|4.48|4|2.49|4798|

+## Collection of RNA secondary structures of viral genomes
+The folder `Viral_Structure_Collection` contains a collection of secondary structures of RNA viral genomes, which were retrieved from publications.
+The collection is organized as follows: secondary structure files of the RNA viruses are located in separate folders, each named according to the short name of the respective virus.
+Each folder contains original CT files named according to the virus, concatenated with the PubMed ID of the publication from which these secondary structures were selected.
+If the original publications contained several secondary structures, the PubMed ID label was concatenated with a suffix explaining the origin of the structure mentioned in the publication.
+For example, the name of the cell line was included if several cell lines were used in the study.

 ## Reporting Bugs and Feature Requests
 Please use the [GitHub issue tracker](https://github.com/KazanovLab/RNAsselem/issues) to report bugs or suggest features.